pytorch/TensorRT/docsrc/tutorials/deploy_torch_tensorrt_to_triton.rst

 Most Torch-TensorRT users will be familiar with this step.
 For the purpose of this demonstration, we will be using a ResNet50 model from Torchhub.

-Let’s first pull the NGC PyTorch Docker container.
+Let’s first pull the `NGC PyTorch Docker container <https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch>`__.
 You may need to create an account and get the API key from `here <https://ngc.nvidia.com/setup/>`__.
 Sign up and login with your key (follow the instructions `here <https://ngc.nvidia.com/setup/api-key>`__ after signing up).